Gujarat Assembly polls: Former BJP minister Jay Narayan Vyas joins Congress

 Jay Narayan Vyas had quit the BJP on November 5.
 “People sitting in the organisation are desirous of fighting elections and are indulging in factionalism,” the former minister had told ANI.
 “They are targeting leaders one by one in order to remove and replace them.”

-At the time, the 75-year-old had said that he will fight the elections from Sidhpur constituency but not as an Independent candidate.
+At the time, the 75-year-old had said that he will contest the elections from Sidhpur constituency but not as an Independent candidate.

+On Monday, Jay Narayan Vyas said that BJP’s decision to replace Gujarat chief ministers over the last few years and to change the entire Cabinet in 2021 was not in the interest of the state, reported PTI.

+“I felt this party [Congress] does not think about keeping a person at the center, even elects its presidents through a democratic process and only one name is not used for the post,” the politician told PTI.
+“Only the Congress functionaries decide who should be the leader, and no external factor like the Sangh is involved.”

 Monday’s development came after the BJP suspended 19 of its party leaders last week for filing nominations as Independent candidates to contest the polls.